COLLEEN KIRKWOOD VESELY

 (published or in-press)

-Vesely, C.K., Goodman, R.D., & Letiecq, B.L. (in press).
-Parenting across two worlds: Low-income Latina immigrants’ aAdaptation to motherhood in the U.S. Journal of Family Issues.
+Vesely, C.K., Goodman, R., & Letiecq, B.L.
+(2019).
+Parenting across two worlds: Low-income Latina immigrants’ adaptation to motherhood in the U.S. Journal of Family Issues, 40, 711-738. doi: 10.1177/0192513X18821398

 Vesely, C.K., Brown, E.L., & Mehta, S.* (2017).
 Developing cultural humility through experiential learning: How home visits transform early childhood pre-service educators; attitudes for diverse family engagement.
 Journal of Early Childhood Teacher Education, 38, 242-258. doi: 10.1080/10901027.2017.1345805.

 Vesely, C.K., Letiecq, B.L., & Goodman, R.D.
 (2017).
 Immigrant family resilience in context: Using a Community-based approach to build a new conceptual model.
-Journal of Family Theory and Review, 9, 93-110. doi: 10.1111/jftr.12177.
+Journal of Family Theory and Review, 9, 93-110. doi10.1111/jftr.12177.

 Goodman, R.D., Vesely, C.K., Letiecq, B.L., & Cleaveland, C.L.
 (2017).
 Trauma and resilience among refugee and undocumented immigrant women.
 Journal of Counseling and Development, 95, 309-321. doi: 10.1002/jcad.12145.